protektservices/tunnelkit/README.md

 This subspec includes convenient classes to control the VPN tunnel from your app without the NetworkExtension headaches.
 Have a look at `VPNProvider` implementations:

 - `MockVPNProvider` (default, useful to test on simulator)
-- `OpenVPNProvider`
+- `NetworkExtensionVPNProvider` (for IPSec/IKEv2)

+### Protocols/Native

+Here you find `NativeProvider`, a generic way to manage a VPN profile based on the native IPSec/IKEv2 protocols.
+Just wrap a `NEVPNProtocolIPSec` or `NEVPNProtocolIKEv2` object in a `NetworkExtensionVPNConfiguration` and use it to install or connect to the VPN.

 ### Protocols/OpenVPN

-Here you will find the low-level entities on top of which an OpenVPN connection is established.
+Here are the low-level entities on top of which an OpenVPN connection is established.
 Code is mixed Swift and Obj-C, most of it is not exposed to consumers.
 The module depends on OpenSSL.

 The entry point is the `OpenVPNSession` class.
 The networking layer is fully abstract and delegated externally with the use of opaque `IOInterface` (`LinkInterface` and `TunnelInterface`) and `OpenVPNSessionDelegate` protocols.

 Another goal of this module is packaging up a black box implementation of a [NEPacketTunnelProvider][ne-ptp], which is the essential part of a Packet Tunnel Provider app extension.
 You will find the main implementation in the `OpenVPNTunnelProvider` class.
+On the client side, you manage the VPN profile with the `OpenVPNProvider` class, which is a specific implementation of `NetworkExtensionVPNProvider`.

 A debug log snapshot is optionally maintained and shared by the tunnel provider to host apps via the App Group container.